AkshuDev/PheonixVirtualCpu/ISA.md

 - Flag, extended flag, extended-extended flag, and advanced flag layouts
 - Register encodings
 - Operand interpretation rules
-- PVCpu-C compressed instruction format
+- PVCpu-C detailed decoding rules and extension behavior

-This document serves as the architectural overview and entry point for the PVCpu ISA.
+This document serves as the architectural overview and entry point for the PVCpu Instruction Set Architecture.